kevinlin/ai-sdlc-playbook/docs/workflow/feature-based-development/03-technical-design.md

 - Validate that all technical requirements are implementable with the chosen technology stack.
 - Ensure security, performance, and scalability requirements are properly addressed.

-## 10. Saving Technical Specifications
+## 10. Saving Technical Designs

 Once you have the markdown text, save it in the folder that was set up at the start of the project in `technical-specification.md` format.
 It's important that this file is INSIDE the code repository, as we will have the AI-powered IDE reference it later in the workflow.

 ## Next Steps

-Once your technical specification is complete, you can proceed with the development phase where both the [Functional Requirements](02-functional-requirement.md) and Technical Specification will be used together to guide the AI-powered code generation process.
+Once your technical specification is complete, you can proceed with the development phase where both the [Functional Requirements](02-functional-requirement.md) and Technical Design will be used together to guide the AI-powered code generation process.

 ## Related Resources